jarig/suton/README.md

   *Root access will be required by Docker, so that it would be able to connect to remote Docker daemon and build/run images.*
 - Prepare you validator machine which should have dedicated place for Ton work-dir (500GB-1TB SSD), and work-dir for ton-controller (no special requirements).
 - Optional: generate RSA keys, place private key to `<ton-controller-work-dir/keys>`.
-  Encrypt your wallet seed with public key and convert to base64 format.
+  Encrypt your wallet seed with public key and convert to base64 format, [details here](#seed-encryption).

 Create following project structure:
 ```text